PreciselyData/SpatialAnalytics/docs/getting-started/gcp-gke/setup-cloudshell.md

-## Setup AWS CloudShell
+## Setup Google CloudShell

-Login to Google Clooud Console
+Login to Google Cloud Console

 Ensure you are in the right project